bandofpv/mavrospy/README.md

 ### Enable UART Communication

 This repository runs on ROS1 and is supported on ROS Noetic.
-If you haven't already, please install [Ubuntu MATE 20.04](https://releases.ubuntu-mate.org/20.04/arm64/) for the RPi (arm64) using the [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
+If you haven't already, please install [Ubuntu MATE 20.04](https://releases.ubuntu-mate.org/20.04/arm64/) for the RPi4 (arm64) using the [Raspberry Pi Imager](https://www.raspberrypi.com/software/).

-Now, we need to enable UART communication on the RPi's GPIO pins.
+Now, we need to enable UART communication on the RPi4's GPIO pins.

 Open the firmware boot configuration file: